w-dee/dotmatrix_64x48_fw_5.0/README.md

     (at your cloned folder)$ pio run -t upload

 The command above only upload a "code" partition.
-Since MZ5 firmware uses "fs"(filesystem) and "font" partition, you will need to run following commands:
+Since MZ5 firmware also uses "fs"(filesystem) and "font" partition, you will need to run following commands:

     (at your cloned folder)$ pio run -t uploadfs
     (at your cloned folder)$ pio run -t uploadfont